tvrfan/EEC-IV-disassembler/Development/Dev_Readme.txt

 The development subdir contains the latest test versions.
 These should be stable to use, but may have odd bugs.

-.exe are Windows build (32 bit) and .amd64 are linux 64 bit builds (gcc)
+.exe are Windows build (32 bit, built with CodeLite) and linux (64 bit) are in 'Linux_64' subdirectory (built with gcc)

 Dev_Versions.txt lists changes between these dev versions here only.
 Full release info in /Docs/Versions.txt